tailhook/vagga/docs/compare_to_docker.rst

 process in container, it's not possible to do it portable.
 I.e. your uid in docker container should have ``passwd`` entry.
 And somebody else may have another uid so must have a different entry in ``/etc/passwd``.
-Also if some process realy needs to be root inside the container (e.g. it must spawn processes by different users) you just can't fix it.
+Also if some process really needs to be root inside the container (e.g. it must spawn processes by different users) you just can't fix it.

 .. note:: In fact you can specify `uid` without adding a ``passwd`` entry, and